Engagement has concluded

 Once the City identifies how to best fit mass transit onto Edmonton’s roads, we will then examine the vehicle options for these routes.
 Options to be considered include traditional buses, hydrogen buses, trolleys and the new “Dual Mode.” buses that can switch between trolley and battery power.

 Will bicycle parking on Whyte Ave be improved if parking is removed and wider sidewalks are implemented?
-Currently the bicycle parking options are extremely limited, even though many bike corridors intersect with Whyte Avenue.Hanna asked 6 months ago
+Currently the bicycle parking options are extremely limited, even though many bike corridors intersect with Whyte Avenue.Hanna asked about 1 year ago

 It definitely could be a consideration.
 Many cities, including Edmonton, are moving away from dedicating curbside space solely for vehicle parking.
 Rather, we are starting to consider the curbside as flex space that can be used for many uses including patio space, bike parking, parklets, transit stops and shelters, vehicle-for-hire pick up / drop off, goods deliveries and pick-ups, and vehicle parking with accessible parking being prioritized.